mqshaikh8/Mod3-Rails-Practice/README.md

   Required Headers:
     {
       'Content-Type': 'application/json',
-      'Accepts': 'application/json'
+      'Accept': 'application/json'
     }

   Required Body:
     {
       name: "Name of the Task",
       done: false,
-      list_id: ${ID of the list currently on the page}
+      list_id: ID of the list currently on the page
     }

 #=> Example Response
   {
     id: 100,
-    content: "Content of the Review"
+    content: "Content of the Review",
+    done: false
   }
 ```